stephencweiss/stephencharlesweiss.com/content/blog/2019-08-21/overflow-and-absolute-position.md

 `;
 ```

-If you look at the .gif, however, you’ll notice that when the `ModalStyled` is made `overflow:auto`, the button disappears!
+If you look at the .gif, however, you'll notice that when the `ModalStyled` is made `overflow:auto`, the button disappears!

 The best solution I could come up with was to wrap the whole thing in a div and use flex box to orient it so that my `CloseButton` would still appear _above_ the Modal, if not slightly off to the top right corner as initially.
 ```javascript